sysdiglabs/harbor-scanner-sysdig-secure/README.md

 ![CI](https://github.com/sysdiglabs/harbor-scanner-sysdig-secure/workflows/CI/badge.svg) ![last commit](https://flat.badgen.net/github/last-commit/sysdiglabs/harbor-scanner-sysdig-secure?icon=github) ![license](https://flat.badgen.net/github/license/sysdiglabs/harbor-scanner-sysdig-secure) ![docker pulls](https://flat.badgen.net/docker/pulls/sysdiglabs/harbor-scanner-sysdig-secure?icon=docker)

-The Harbor Scanner Adapter for Sysdig Secure is a service that translates the Harbor scanning API into Sysdig Secure API calls and allows Harbor to use Sysdig Secure for providing vulnerability reports on images stored on Harbor registry as part of its vulnerability scan feature.
+The Sysdig Secure Harbor Scanner Adapter enables Harbor to use Sysdig Secure scanning engine to analyze the container images managed by the platform.

 > See [Pluggable Scanner API Spec](https://github.com/goharbor/pluggable-scanner-spec) for more details.

+This adapter also provides a service that translates the Harbor scanning API requests into Sysdig Secure API calls, allowing Harbor to retrieve vulnerability reports and additional information from the scanning adapter.
+This information will be presented in the Harbor UI, transparently for the user.

 ## Getting Started